Children and family

 - (usually) not entitled to paid maternal protection leaves (Mutterschutz) of 6 weeks before birth and 8 weeks after birth, though at M&B we had always made funding available for these additional 3.5 months, and some funding agencies now have begun to grant this period as a paid break,

-- not entitled to state-financed child support (Kindergeld) payments, though at M&B our scholarship payments to parents had always included child subsidies of 400 Euro for the first child and 100 Euro for each further child (Kinderzuschlag).
+- not entitled to state-financed child support (Kindergeld) payments, though at M&B our scholarship payments to parents had always included child subsidies (Kinderzuschlag) of 400 Euro for the first child and 100 Euro for each further child.
+Owing to a change in funding, from 2017, M&B will not be able to guarantee these child subsidy payments.

 So why scholarships?

 So why are scholarships/stipends used to fund doctoral candidates, and not exclusively salaried positions?
-There are many reason for this: Scholarships are much more flexible regarding duration and distribution (e.g., work permits are not required), they usually grant maximum freedom and time for research (without any teaching, supervision, and administrative obligations to the institution, which often take up 50% of doctoral candidates' time), and they cost a quarter of a full-time doctoral position.
+There are many reason for this: Scholarships are much more flexible regarding duration and distribution (e.g., work permits are not required), they usually grant maximum freedom and time for research (no teaching, little supervision of bachelor or master students, little administrative obligations to the institution, which with salaried positions take up to 50% of doctoral candidates' time), and – they cost a quarter of a full-time doctoral position.
 For graduate schools this means that with the sum required to employ one full-time doctoral candidate they can admit four candidates on scholarships to their education and training programs.
 To be able to give four people the chance for research and education instead of one is a strong argument.
 However, the questions whether giving more people a chance is a good enough reason for scholarships, and whether more people with doctorates is a good or a bad thing, are part of an ongoing public debate about doctoral education and the ideal number of doctoral candidates accepted into doctoral studies.
 You, your supervisors, research group leaders, our graduate school, the universities, the research-funding agencies, politicians, the taxpayer, future employers, are all part of the quest for the best way forward for doctoral research, education, and training in Germany.

 It is paramount that people who have serious disabilities or illnesses, who are parents or about to become parents or planning to become parents, make sure that they know what accepting a scholarship/stipend may mean for them.

-The school offers advice and support for M&B doctoral candidates and postdocs with children or with health problems.
-When doctoral or postdoctoral researchers meet with us, we explore what their options are, where and how they can find support, what they can expect from the school and what they cannot expect, and what the school, the employing institution, or the third-party research funding agency will expect of them.
+The school offers advice for M&B doctoral candidates with children or with health or other problems.
+When doctoral reseachers meet with us, we explore what their options are, where and how they can find support, what they can expect from the school and what they cannot expect, and what the school, the employing institution, the supervisor, or the third-party research funding agency will expect of them.

 Humboldt-Universität Family Office